Turn your Raspberry Pi to an Amiga!

-- Joint effort with DietPi so it can be used as a base instead of Minibian.
+- Joint effort with DietPi so it can be used as a base for a complete distro instead of Minibian.

 - Uses the rich DietPi infrastructure and features, taking advantage of auto-updates, external USB storage, etc.

-- Custom uae4arm-rpi compile, to include several improvements and bugfixes.
+- Custom emulator compile, to include several improvements and bug fixes.
 Improvements include a Pi 3 optimized build, support for Caps/Num/Scroll Lock LEDs, configurable LEDs in the menu, and more!